Tear, Glue, and Paint Your Own Mixed-Media Masterpieces

-Creative Cut and Paste
+Creative Cut & Paste Collage Tutorials

-By Chris Dunmire
+By Chris Dunmire | Updated November 4, 2018

-* Tip on Glues and Adhesives: "White glue and Mod Podge brushed on the back of magazine pictures wrinkles the paper a lot.
+Tips on Adhesives: "White glue and Mod Podge brushed on the back of magazine pictures wrinkles the paper a lot.
 It's better to use Rubber Cement.
 Glue Sticks dry and paper that it's applied to tend to easily lift off.
 Magazine collage may be a beginner's art form, but it still requires some degree of skill if the artist wants it to last.
 Magazine collaging can be a kind of soul collaging.
 It can be very healing, as with all art forms.
 Using magazines makes for very intense collages because of the great variety of pictures and words."
 (Submitted by Kay Genio)

 Clear a workspace for yourself on a table.
 Spread out the newspaper and place your support on top.
 Get all of your materials together and place them within reach of your workspace.